Craven (Bradford ward)

-Craven is an electoral ward within the City of Bradford Metropolitan District Council, West Yorkshire, England.
+Craven was an electoral ward within the City of Bradford Metropolitan District Council, West Yorkshire, England.
 The population of the ward at the 2011 Census was 16,373.

-It encompasses the villages of Steeton with Eastburn in the south, Silsden in the centre and Addingham in the north.
+It encompassed Eastburn, West Yorkshire and Steeton, West Yorkshire in the south, Silsden in the centre and Addingham in the north, and bordered (on its north side) by North Yorkshire.

-Until.2023 it bordered the former Craven District of North Yorkshire.
+Craven Ward was abolished on 6 May 2026.